qwacko/sveltekit-lucia-starter/README.md

 Update Route Guard functionality to be more generic and able to handle a wider range of conditions (excluded routes, post handling).

+### 2023-09-09 - Made route guard functionality into a new library - skGuard

+Created a new library so it is easy for me to update all my applications that use this functionality.
+Maybe this will be useful for others as well.

 ## Overview

 The SvelteKit-Lucia-Starter is an all-inclusive SvelteKit template that comes pre-configured with a comprehensive set of features to kickstart your next application.
 Inspired by the [T3 Stack](https://create.t3.gg/), this starter kit provides a similar feature set with added functionality.